Alan Young (lawyer)

-Alan N. Young is Professor Emeritus of law at Osgoode Hall Law School in Toronto, Ontario, Canada.
-Young retired July 2018.
-Prior to starting his teaching career at Osgoode in 1986, Young clerked for Chief Justice Bora Laskin of the Supreme Court of Canada and worked as a criminal lawyer in Toronto.
+Alan N. Young (December 1, 1956 – December 7, 2024) was a Canadian lawyer and professor of law at Osgoode Hall Law School in Toronto, Ontario.
+Young was notable for leading several Charter challenges against Canadian laws, including the landmark Bedford case which resulted in Canada's prostitution laws being struck down.

-Young is the co-founder and former director of Osgoode's Innocence Project, which seeks to investigate and overturn cases of wrongful conviction and provides experiential education to law students.
-During his thirty-year tenure as a law professor, he maintained a small practice in criminal law and provided "free legal services to those whose alternative lifestyles have brought them into conflict with the law and to victims of violent crime and individuals attempting to sue the government for malicious prosecution".
+After graduating from Osgoode Hall, Young clerked for Chief Justice Bora Laskin of the Supreme Court of Canada and worked as a criminal lawyer in Toronto.
+In 1986, he joined Osgoode Hall as an associate professor.
+At Osgoode, he co-founded and directed the school's Innocence Project, which seeks to investigate and overturn cases of wrongful conviction and provides experiential education to law students.

-Young has been recognized by Canadian Lawyer Magazine as one of the "Top 25 Most Influential" in the justice system and legal profession in 2010, 2011, 2012 and 2014.[2]
-In 2018, Young was also awarded the Dianne Martin Medal for Social Justice Through Law.
+During his 30-year tenure as a law professor, Young maintained a small practice in criminal law and provided free legal consul for cases that could set legal precedents.
+He was recognized by Canadian Lawyer Magazine as one of the "Top 25 Most Influential" in the justice system and legal profession in 2010, 2011, 2012 and 2014.
+In 2018, he was also awarded the Dianne Martin Medal for Social Justice Through Law.
+He retired in July 2018.

-Early life and education
+Early life, education and death

-Young grew up in a middle-class Toronto home in the Jewish neighbourhood of Bathurst and Wilson until the age of 10 and attended Associated Hebrew Day School.
-Young attended law school at York University's Osgoode Hall Law School (not to be confused with Osgoode Hall courthouse downtown Toronto, of the same origin, but a different institution), ranking at the top of his class.
+Born on December 1, 1956 in Toronto, Young grew up in a middle-class home in the Jewish neighbourhood of Bathurst and Wilson until the age of 10 and attended Associated Hebrew Day School.
+He attended law school at York University's Osgoode Hall Law School, in Toronto, ranking at the top of his class.
 He also won a total of seven academic awards during his time at law school.
 He then clerked for former Supreme Court of Canada Chief of Justice, Bora Laskin, in 1981.
 He then obtained his LLM from Harvard Law School.
-In 1986, Young was hired as an Associate Professor by Osgoode Hall Law School, York University Keele Campus in Toronto.
+In 1986, Young was hired as an Associate Professor by Osgoode Hall Law School.

+Young died on December 7, 2024 at the age of 69, from cancer.